shtse8/DartScript/memory-bank/activeContext.md

   - Implemented `AtomicStyleBuilder` (`lib/src/builder.dart`) to scan Dart files using `analyzer`, extract class names from HTML helpers, and output per-file `.classes` files to cache.
-  - Implemented `CssWriterBuilder` (`lib/src/css_writer.dart`) triggered by
+  - Implemented `AtomicStyleBuilder` (`atomicScanner`) to scan Dart files, extract class names, and output per-file `.classes` files to cache.
-    `web/atomic_styles.trigger` to find all `.classes` assets, aggregate unique class names, generate final CSS using `generateAtomicCss`, and write to `web/atomic_styles.css`.
+  - Implemented `AtomicCssAggregator` (`cssAggregatorBuilder`) as a `Builder` to read all `.classes` files using `findAssets`, aggregate unique class names, generate final CSS using `generateAtomicCss`, and write to `web/atomic_styles.css`.
-  - Created builder factories in `lib/builder.dart`.
+  - Created builder factories in `lib/builder.dart` (updated for aggregator).
-  - Configured both builders (`atomicScanner`, `cssWriter`) in `packages/atomic_styles/build.yaml` and applied them in the root `build.yaml`.
+  - Configured both builders (`atomicScanner`, `cssAggregatorBuilder`) in `packages/atomic_styles/build.yaml` (updated for aggregator) and applied them in the root `build.yaml`.
   - Updated `web/index.html` to link `atomic_styles.css`.
-  - Tested with basic classes in `TodoListComponent`, confirmed CSS generation and application.
+  - Tested with basic classes in `TodoListComponent`, confirmed CSS generation.

 - **Introduced Basic BuildContext:**
   - Created `packages/component/lib/context.dart` defining a simple